 Firstly wind on the lead underbody in touching turns along the hook shank.
 Do not wind this on right up to the eye otherwise, it will cause you problems later.

-Remember that you can use different gauges of lead wire which will effect the ability of the fly to sink at different rates.
+Remember that you can use different gauges of lead wire which will affect the ability of the fly to sink at different rates.

-It is worth spending plenty of time to get this right as if it isn't the silk floss over body will show up any poor preperation on the underbody.
+Take your multi-strand or flat tying silk.
+I have used uni nylon here in 70 deniers and bind in the lead smoothing the body over and creating a uniform cigar shape of the underbody.
+It is worth spending plenty of time to get this right as if it isn’t the silk floss over the body will show up any poor preparation on the underbody.